Teachers & Staff

 Head Middle School Teacher

 Born and raised in Florida, Nicole spent ample time outdoors all year round.
-She graduated from Furman University in South Carolina with a double major in Biology and English and earned her Masters of Arts in Teaching from Columbia College.
+She graduated from Furman University with a double major in Biology and English and earned her Master of Arts in Teaching from Columbia College.
 She has a Missouri Teaching Certificate in Middle School Science.
 When her two daughters were little, Nicole found Waldorf education and steered her career path toward it.
 She helped establish City Garden School in 2013 with a group of parents who also wanted Waldorf education for their grade school children.
 In City Garden's first five years, she taught grades 1, 2, and 3 and served as the Director.
-She has attended numerous Waldorf trainings and workshops.
-In 2018, she left Columbia, and moved to Hawaii, where she taught grades 1 and 2 at the Honolulu Waldorf School and served as the Grades Faculty Chair.
-Nicole taught the first year of the CGS middle school enrichment program in 2020-2021 and helped as a teacher mentor.
+In 2018, she moved to Hawaii, where she taught grades 1 and 2 at the Honolulu Waldorf School and served as the Grades Faculty Chair.

 Nicole loves the Waldorf curriculum for the way it teaches students to think creatively, expand their capacities and skills, build their social and emotional selves, and foster responsibility for others and the world.
 She loves that each lesson is meaningful and connects to an overall theme for the year.
 She also loves the outdoors and has been bringing children outside for over 18 years, seeing firsthand the joy, love, wisdom, and peace it brings to her students.
-When she's not teaching, Nicole likes to spend time with her family.
+Nicole likes to spend time with her family when she's not teaching.
 She enjoys hiking, camping, reading, and swimming.

 Pamela Martinez